musite-project/musite/README.md

 ## Configuration

 Vous pouvez définir certains paramètres dans le fichier *etc/config.py*.
 En particulier, il est recommandé de définir l'adresse d'écoute sur l'adresse de la carte réseau où vous voulez rendre l'interface accessible.
 Si ceci vous semble du chinois, remplacez *0.0.0.0* par *127.0.0.1*.
 De même, pour une utilisation ordinaire, définissez le paramètre *DEVEL* à *False*.

+## Translating

+If you want to translate this program in your language, you can do it thanks to gettext.
+First type this command (replacing `en` by your language code in two letters) :

+    ./traduction.sh creer en

+Then edit the file `i18n/YOUR_LANGUAGE/LC_MESSAGES/musite.po`.
+When done, type this command :

+    ./traduction maj en

+You're done !
+If you'd like to share your work, your pull requests are welcome !